MatthewDLudwig/NimiqWrapper/README.md

   - `blockHeight`
     - Returns the current block height.

-### KeyguardHelper
+### HubHelper

-These functions can be accessed through the `keyguardHelper` property of the constructed `NimiqWrapper` object.
+These functions can be accessed through the `hubHelper` property of the constructed `NimiqWrapper` object.

 - Functions
   - `initKeyguard`